Domminique/sainafarm/README.md

 Our focus is on creating a comprehensive, structured and helpful API documentation.
 Structure should be regular and repeated across endpoints and between projects.

+Our mission is to help bring farmers the future of farming.
+We challenge what is possible and invent new ways of applying cutting-edge technology to the world's oldest and most foundational industry.

+Farmers are the core of agriculture and we help them use technology to be more successful.
+Farmer success is our success.
+We will never make a decision that doesn't benefit farmers.

+Our  world depends on agriculture.
+By making farming more efficient and helping farmers grow more using less, We have the opportunity to make a massive positive impact.

+And, We've brought together a world-class team to make it happen.

 ## By example